Tyson Foods Inc

 Level of company engagement with the coalition

-The company provided a response to the investor letter and responded to the engagement questions.
-The company met with FAIRR but declined the meeting with investors.
-The company acknowledged the FAIRR’s assessment and provided feedback.
+The company provided a response to the investor letter but did not respond to the engagement questions.

 Members-only Content